It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Exercising throughout the middle of your life becomes more important than ever.
 Not only does it make you feel better, but also, it allows you to perform activities better.
-On top of that, a study even showed that exercise, particularly, resistance training, like Reformer Pilates, can rejuvenate muscles in middle aged adults.
+On top of that, a study even showed that exercise, particularly, resistance training, like Reformer Pilates, can rejuvenate muscles in middle-aged adults.

 Muscle strength and gains are key benefits our Reformer Pilates members achieve.
-In middle aged adults, resistance training can also increase mitochondrial capacity.
+In middle-aged adults, resistance training can also increase mitochondrial capacity.
 Mitochondria act as the powerhouse of the cells.

 What The Research Tells Us

-Multiple studies suggested that mitochondrial dysfunction (failure to produce enough energy for the body to function properly) is associated with muscle loss and movement challenges commonly occurring in middle aged people.
+Multiple studies suggested that mitochondrial dysfunction (failure to produce enough energy for the body to function properly) is associated with muscle loss and movement challenges commonly occurring in middle-aged people.

 A study written by Simon Melov PhD et al involved 25 healthy older adults and 26 healthy younger adults.
-The researchers examined their gene expression profiles prior and post resistance training and compared each other’s results.
+The researchers examined their gene expression profiles prior to and post resistance training and compared each other’s results.